 We offer free certified medical translation by phone in more than 170 languages for those with limited or no English language understanding.
 This service is always available, 365 days a year, 24 hours a day.
 Please ask staff to help you access this service.

-We work with the Halton Multicultural Council to provide interpreters for more than 130 languages.
+We work with HMC Connections to provide interpreters for more than 130 languages.
 You can directly arrange an interpreter during and outside of business hours or request staff assistance to do so.

 - Your healthcare provider and the Pre-Admission Unit will work with you to accommodate your service animal during your stay